mvolkmann/blog/src/alfred.md

 The keyword for launching the mini player can be changed to "music" in the Alfred Preferences under Features ...
 Music.

+## 1Password Integration

+To enable access to 1Password from Alfred:

+1. Open 1Password preferences, click the Advanced tab, and check "Enable integration with 3rd party apps".
+1. Open Alfred, select "Features" in the left nav, select "1Password", and check "Enable 1Password Bookmarks".

+This supports quickly logging into any site whose URL and credentials are stored in 1Password.
+For example, enter "1p bank" in the Alfred search box to login to the Bank of America website.

 ## Snippets